Weed Control: A Program that Works

 Pre-emergent weed control is the most underrated treatment in lawn care.
 It doesn't kill weeds.
 It prevents them from ever existing in the first place.

 Here's how it works.
-When we apply pre-emergent in early spring, the product creates a protective barrier in the top layer of your soil.
+When we apply pre-emergent prior to annual weeds germinating, the product creates a protective barrier in the top layer of your soil.
 Weed seeds (especially crabgrass and other annual weeds) try to germinate when soil temperatures warm up.
 They hit that barrier and never sprout.

 The trade-off is that timing is everything.
 Pre-emergent has to be in the soil before weed seeds wake up.
-Once you see the first weeds of spring popping up, it's too late for pre-emergent that season.
+Once annual weeds and crabgrass germinate, it's too late for pre-emergent that season.
 You're in reactive mode.

-This is why we monitor Colorado soil temperatures closely and why we book pre-emergent customers early.
+This is why we book pre-emergent customers early.
 The window is short, it fills up fast, and missing it costs you the whole growing season.

 Pre-emergent is right for you if: